-An estimated 2.35 million people live within 50 mi (80 km) of MSL, with about 362,000 of those residing in Canada (Zuljevic et al. 2016).
+An estimated 2.35 million people live within 50 miles (80 km) of MSL, with about 362,000 of those residing in Canada (Zuljevic et al. 2016).
 The populations and the major U.S. cities at various distances from MSL are given in Table 4.1.
-Victoria, British Columbia, is the only major Canadian city within 50 mi of MSL and is more than 20 mi from MSL.
+Victoria, British Columbia, is the only major Canadian city within 50 miles of MSL and is more than 20 miles from MSL.

 Population at Distance

-Indicated Distance ^(a) (mi) Cities at Indicated Distances
+Indicated Distance ^(a) (miles) Cities at Indicated Distances

 29,097 0-10 City of Sequim

 55,533 10-20 Port Angeles

 240,311 20-30 Oak Harbor

 701,151 30-40 Anacortes, Bremerton (portion), Edmonds, Everett (portion), Friday Harbor, Marysville (portion), Poulsbo, Shoreline, Stanwood

 1,322,999 40-50 Bothell, Bremerton (portion), Everett (portion), Kirkland, Lynnwood, Marysville (portion), Mount Vernon, Seattle (large portion), West Seattle

 (a) Zuljevic et al. 2016

 Table 4.1.
-Populations and Significant U.S. Cities within 50 mi of MSL
+Populations and Significant U.S. Cities within 50 miles of MSL

-The collective dose was estimated assuming the total 2015 curies released (Table 3.3) dispersed in the single direction.
+The 2016 collective dose was estimated assuming that the total curies released (Table 3.3) were dispersed in a single direction.
 The maximum collective dose was determined to result from dispersion to the west, which only contains U.S. populations.
-The MEI dose (1.1E-4 mrem) was multiplied by a population weighted air concentration in the direction of maximum collective impact for a collective dose of 1.2E-4 person-rem.
-If the release were dispersed only to the maximum Canadian sector (NNW), the maximum estimated Canadian collective dose would be 4.9E-5 person-rem.
-Dispersal towards the large, but distant, Seattle population sector (SE) would have resulted in a collective dose about 75% less than the collective U.S. dose indicated.
+The MEI dose (5.7E-4 mrem) was multiplied by a population weighted air concentration in the direction of maximum collective impact for a collective dose of 6.4E-4 person-rem.
+If the release were dispersed only to the maximum Canadian sector (NNW), the maximum estimated Canadian collective dose would be 2.6E-4 person-rem.
+Dispersal toward the large, but distant, Seattle population sector (SE) would have resulted in a collective dose about 75% less than the collective U.S. dose indicated.